elixir-lang/ex_doc/assets/README.md

 ### `build`

 This will build a complete production bundle, including JavaScript and CSS.
-You will have to run `mix compile --force` for your new assets to be embedded into ExDoc.
+If you run `mix docs` at `ExDoc` root after changing your assets, it will automatically recompile the assets, invoke `mix compile --force` and generate fresh docs with your changes.

 ### `clean`